-Andrew is responsible for all aspects of the business, managing the growth and exploitation of Immaterial’s monolithic MOF technology.
+Andrew is a co-founder of Immaterial and is responsible for setting the company strategy, building the team, raising finance, and managing the growth and exploitation of our monolithic MOF technology.
 He completed his PhD in Protein Biophysics at the University of Cambridge, where he also completed his undergraduate degree in Chemistry, gaining broad experience in organic and inorganic disciplines.
-He was recently elected to be an Enterprise Fellow at the Royal Academy of Engineering, gaining access to an established network of support to grow the company.

 Dr David Fairen-Jimenez

 Chief Science Officer, Founder

 David is a co-founder of Immaterial and leads the development of our fundamental technology.
 He is a Royal Society University Research Fellow and Reader in Molecular Engineering in the Department of Chemical Engineering at the University of Cambridge, where he leads the Adsorption & Advanced Material Laboratory.
 His research into the application of MOFs in energy applications and nanoscale drug delivery is underpinned by fundamental studies into molecular recognition and self-assembly processes inside nanoporous materials.

 Ken trained as an engineer with Rolls Royce before doing an MBA in 1972/4.
 He then spent 8 years in Venture Capital before returning to industry first as a turnaround specialist and subsequently as a Director of listed international engineering companies.
 He did an MBO of a small manufacturing company in 1995, which he sold in 2000.
 Since then he has chaired a number of SMEs including spinouts from the University of Cambridge.
 As well as general management and commercial experience, Ken brings a range of risk management, corporate governance and financing skills.